hardbyte/python-can/doc/interfaces/virtual.rst

 Common Limitations
 ''''''''''''''''''

-**Reliability** is one major point of difference: While in a physical CAN network, a message is either sent or in queue (or an explicit error occurred), this may not be the case for virtual networks.
-The ``multicast_ip`` bus for example, drops this property for the benefit of lower latencies by using unreliable UDP/IP instead of reliable TCP/IP (and because normal IP multicast is inherently unreliable, as the recipients are unknown).
+**Guaranteed delivery** and **message ordering** is one major point of difference:
+While in a physical CAN network, a message is either sent or in queue (or an explicit error occurred), this may not be the case for virtual networks.
+The ``multicast_ip`` bus for example, drops this property for the benefit of lower latencies by using unreliable UDP/IP instead of reliable TCP/IP (and because normal IP multicast is inherently unreliable, as the recipients are unknown by design).
 The other three buses faithfully model a physical CAN network in this regard: They ensure that all recipients actually receive (and acknowledge each message), much like in a physical CAN network.
+They also ensure that messages are relayed in the order they have arrived at the central server and that messages arrive at the recipients exactly once.
+Both is not guaranteed to hold for the best-effort ``multicast_ip`` bus as it uses UDP/IP as a transport layer.

 **Central servers** are, however, required by the external tools to provide these guarantees.
-That central servers receives and distributes the CAN messages to all other bus participants.
+That central servers receives and distributes the CAN messages to all other bus participants, which is avoided in a real physical CAN network.
 The first intra-process ``virtual`` interface does not require this by simply using a shared object within the process, where it is much easier to make guarantees about message passing.
+The ``multicast_ip`` bus also does not require such a server.

 **Arbitration and throughput** are two interrelated functions/properties of CAN networks which are typically abstracted from in virtual interfaces.
 In all four interfaces, an unlimited amount